Birdie Blye: Early years

-She made her first appearance in New York City in November 1886, at Steinway Hall.
+Blye made her first appearance in New York City in November 1886, at Steinway Hall.

 During the nine years of her stay abroad she made concert tours of the principal European cities and besides played again and again at social entertainments for members of the royal families of England and Germany, and such distinguished persons as the Baroness Rothschild, the Empress Eugenie, and Princess Bismarck.

-At ten years of age, she made a sensation in London and European cities by her extraordinary playing and won the praise of the severest critics in London, Paris, Dresden, Berlin, Vienna and other great musical centers of the old world.
-She played before several of the courts of Europe, the principal nobility and most distinguished people, social and artistic, in every city visited.
+At ten years of age, she made a sensation in London and European cities with her playing and won the praise of the critics in London, Paris, Dresden, Berlin, Vienna and other musical centers of the old world.
 When eleven years of age, she made her debut in orchestral concerts in London and in Europe with success.
 She played from memory concertos, sonatas and other compositions by Mendelssohn, Beethoven, Schumann, Liszt, Schubert, and Chopin.
-She could play the whole clavichord without notes and transpose in every key.
+Blye could play the whole clavichord without notes and transpose in every key.
 She received many certificates and medals, and was feted and admired as the little "wonder child."

 In the early 1890s, she played in more than 200 concerts and musicals in American, English and European cities.
 She was an excellent violinist, a pupil of the Joachim School of Berlin.

 Later, she entered studies with Anton Rubinstein, who was enthusiastic in praise of her many musical qualities and introduced her to the prominent musicians of Germany as “the great American pianiste.”
-Blye wrote her reminiscences of the great master for the Musical Courier and afterwards revised to read before the Authors’ Association and prominent clubs.
+Blye wrote her reminiscences of the great master for the Musical Courier and afterward revised to read before the Authors’ Association and prominent clubs.
 This and other articles were extensively copied by the press and proved that Blye was also a talented writer.
 Blye has used the Steinway piano from the very beginning of her career.

-Possibly no American ever enjoyed the friendship of so many distinguished people at home and abroad, and Blye had so many souvenirs of appreciation, gifts from almost every place she has been, and the unique and interesting collection demonstrated that she knew how to value them.
-Among her hundreds of autograph photographs was one of Longfellow, who named her “the little golden-haired princess.”
+Among Blye's hundreds of autograph photographs was one of Longfellow, who named her “the little golden-haired princess.”
 Bancroft, the historian, sent her baskets of roses from his rose gardens, saving: “Even the roses bloomed brighter in her presence.”
 There was also a picture of the gallant General Sherman, who gave her a letter to the Ambassador at the Court of St. James, James Russell Lowell, the poet, which read: “I send with this the sweetest poem in the English language, entitled Birdie Blye.”